microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/00-Pre-Requisites.md

 ![](../graphics/microsoftlogo.png)

-# Workshop: <TODO: Enter workshop name>
+# Workshop: SQL Ground-to-Cloud

-#### <i>A Microsoft Course from the SQL Server team</i>
+#### <i>A Microsoft Workshop from the SQL Server team</i>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>00 Pre-Requisites</h2>

-The "<TODO: Enter workshop name>" workshop is taught using the following components, which you will install and configure in the sections that follow.
+The *Workshop: SQL Ground-to-Cloud* workshop is taught using the following components, which you will install and configure in the sections that follow.

 *(Note: TODO: Any notes you want.)*

-For this workshop, you will use Microsoft Windows as the base workstation, altough Apple and Linux operating systems can be used in production.
-You can <a href="https://developer.microsoft.com/en-us/windows/downloads/virtual-machines" target="_blank">download a Windows 10 Workstation Image for VirtualBox, Hyper-V, VMWare, or Parallels for free here</a>.
+For this workshop, you will use Microsoft Windows as the base workstation, although Apple and Linux operating systems can be used in production.
+You can <a href="https://developer.microsoft.com/en-us/windows/downloads/virtual-machines" target="_blank">download a Windows 10 Workstation Image for VirtualBox, Hyper-V, VMWare, or Parallels for free here to use in teh course</a>.

 The other requirements are: